Herodotus: Contemporary and modern critics

 and made in Thuria his new native land.

 Yet it was in Athens where his most formidable contemporary critics could be found.
 In 425 BC, which is about the time that Herodotus is thought by many scholars to have died, the Athenian comic dramatist Aristophanes created The Acharnians, in which he blames the Peloponnesian War on the abduction of some prostitutes – a mocking reference to Herodotus, who reported the Persians' account of their wars with Greece, beginning with the rapes of the mythical heroines Io, Europa, Medea, and Helen.

 Similarly, the Athenian historian Thucydides dismissed Herodotus as a story-teller.
-Thucydides, who had been trained in rhetoric, became the model for subsequent prose-writers as an author who seeks to appear firmly in control of his material, whereas with his frequent digressions Herodotus appeared to minimize (or possibly disguise) his authorial control.
+Thucydides, who had been trained in rhetoric, became the model for subsequent prose-writers as an author who seeks to appear firmly in control of his material, whereas with his frequent digressions Herodotus appeared to minimise (or possibly disguise) his authorial control.
 Moreover, Thucydides developed a historical topic more in keeping with the Greek world-view: focused on the context of the polis or city-state.
-The interplay of civilizations was more relevant to Greeks living in Anatolia, such as Herodotus himself, for whom life within a foreign civilization was a recent memory.
+The interplay of civilisations was more relevant to Greeks living in Anatolia, such as Herodotus himself, for whom life within a foreign civilisation was a recent memory.

 Before the Persian crisis, history had been represented among the Greeks only by local or family traditions.
 The "Wars of Liberation" had given to Herodotus the first genuinely historical inspiration felt by a Greek.
 These wars showed him that there was a corporate life, higher than that of the city, of which the story might be told; and they offered to him as a subject the drama of the collision between East and West.
 With him, the spirit of history was born into Greece; and his work, called after the nine Muses, was indeed the first utterance of Clio.